noduslabs/specialagency/README.md

 Special Agency
 =============

-If you are here, you probably want to know more about Special Agency or you found your name here.

 ####Everybody is special and everyone is an agent.####

+Every human being is special even if just because they are unlike anyone else – hence, the "special".

+Every human being acts in the world – hence, the "agency".

 So even if you don't yet know it, you are a part of a Special Agency.
 Any Special Agency.

-Every human being is special even if just because they are unlike anyone else – hence, the "special".

-Every human being acts in the world – hence, the "agency".

 ####The role of the Special Agency is to act as an interface that helps link Special Agents in their speciality.####